quanhoang-hybrbase/design-to-coding/docs/work-logs.md

 - **Image Optimization**: Utilized Next.js Image component for optimized image loading
 - **Semantic HTML**: Implemented proper semantic structure with appropriate section elements

+## March 7, 2025 - Hi-fi Section 1 Refactoring

+### Summary of Changes

+1. Refactored the Hi-fi Section 1 component to use the core FeatureSection component
+2. Updated button styling to use Shadcn color tokens instead of arbitrary color values
+3. Implemented proper styling for the tagline with Tailwind's variant selector
+4. Improved component structure for better maintainability

+### Implementation Details

+- **Component Structure**:
+  - Used FeatureSection component with v1 variant for consistent layout
+  - Defined proper SectionTitleProps with medium length and center alignment
+  - Created feature items with appropriate headings, descriptions, and images

+- **Button Styling**:
+  - Replaced arbitrary color values (#7C3AED, #6D28D9) with Shadcn color tokens
+  - Used `bg-violet-600` for button background instead of hardcoded hex values
+  - Applied `text-white` for text color following Shadcn UI conventions
+  - Added `hover:bg-violet-700` for hover effect using Shadcn color scale

+- **Tagline Styling**:
+  - Used Tailwind's variant selector `[&>p:first-child]:text-violet-600` to target the tagline
+  - Applied the violet-600 color that closely matches the purple color in the design
+  - Eliminated the need for custom CSS classes and global styles

+### Technical Learnings

+- Importance of using theme variables and color tokens for consistent styling
+- How to use Tailwind's variant selectors for targeted styling
+- Better understanding of the FeatureSection component structure and its variants
+- Improved knowledge of component composition and prop passing in React

+## March 7, 2025 - Hi-fi Section 1 Implementation

+### Summary of Changes

+1. Created a new Hi-fi Section 1 component at `/components/hi-fi-section-1`
+2. Implemented a feature showcase section with three feature cards
+3. Added custom styling for the tagline with purple text color (#7C3AED)
+4. Created a demo page at route `/hi-fi-section-1`
+5. Refactored to use the core FeatureSection component for better code reusability

+### Detailed Implementation Notes

+#### Component Structure

+- **Section Title**:
+  - Used core FeatureSection component with "FEATURE" tagline in purple text color (#7C3AED)
+  - Medium-length heading "With a superior form of data collection"
+  - Center alignment following design specifications
+  - Applied custom styling to ensure the tagline text appears in purple

+- **Feature Gallery**:
+  - Three-column grid layout (single column on mobile)
+  - Each feature card includes:
+    - Square aspect ratio image
+    - Heading with semibold font weight
+    - Descriptive text
+  - Consistent spacing between cards (gap-10 on mobile, gap-7 on desktop)

+- **Button Group**:
+  - Primary button "Compare plans" with purple background (#7C3AED)
+  - Link button "Browse all templates"
+  - Stack buttons vertically on mobile, horizontally on desktop

+#### Implementation Approach

+- Used existing project structure and styling conventions
+- Followed theme variables from globals.css for text colors (text-text-strong-950)
+- Implemented responsive design with mobile-first approach
+- Ensured proper spacing and alignment across different screen sizes

+#### Lessons Learned

+- Importance of following project styling guidelines for consistency
+- Effective use of CSS Grid for responsive layouts
+- Proper implementation of theme variables for styling consistency

+## March 8, 2025 - Hi-fi Section 2 Implementation

+### Summary of Changes

+1. Created a new Hi-fi Section 2 component at `/components/hi-fi-section-2`
+2. Implemented a feature showcase section with carousel functionality
+3. Added custom styling for the tagline with gradient text
+4. Created a demo page at route `/hi-fi-v2`
+5. Implemented various subcomponents for enhanced user experience

+### Detailed Implementation Notes

+#### Component Structure

+- **Main Section Component**:
+  - Used core SectionTitle component with "FEATURE" tagline in gradient text
+  - Medium-length heading "With a superior form of data collection"
+  - Left alignment on desktop, center on mobile
+  - Applied gradient styling to the tagline using Tailwind's variant selector

+- **Carousel Component**:
+  - Implemented a fully functional carousel with autoplay capability
+  - Features automatic sliding with progress indicator
+  - Responsive design with peek feature showing part of the next slide
+  - Navigation controls that appear on hover
+  - Play/pause button for user control

+- **Floating Button**:
+  - Fixed position button with gradient background
+  - Transforms to icon button on mobile screens
+  - Uses responsive positioning based on screen size

+#### Subcomponents

+- **NavigationButtons**:
+  - Appear on hover near the edges of the carousel
+  - Gradient background matching the design
+  - Proper accessibility attributes

+- **PaginationControl**:
+  - Visual indicator of current slide position
+  - Progress bar for active slide showing autoplay progress
+  - Interactive dots for direct navigation

+- **PlayPauseButton**:
+  - Toggles autoplay functionality
+  - Provides visual feedback of current state
+  - Matches design with proper color tokens

+#### Implementation Approach

+- Used custom hooks for carousel logic (useCarousel)
+- Followed theme variables from globals.css for styling consistency
+- Implemented responsive design with mobile-first approach
+- Used Shadcn UI components as base building blocks
+- Applied gradient styling using Tailwind's utility classes

+#### Technical Learnings

+- **Custom Hooks**: Created a reusable carousel hook that handles all state management and autoplay functionality
+- **Gradient Text**: Implemented gradient text effect using Tailwind's bg-gradient and bg-clip-text utilities
+- **Interactive UI**: Built hover-triggered navigation elements for better user experience
+- **Progress Animation**: Created smooth progress indicator for autoplay timing
+- **Responsive Design**: Implemented different layouts and behaviors based on screen size

+This implementation showcases advanced React patterns and follows the project's styling guidelines by using theme variables and Tailwind utilities consistently.

 ## March 6, 2025 - Theme Variable Refinement

 ### Summary of Changes